pubannotation/textae/docs/configure.md

 The value of an attribute of this type can choose one of the predefined values as it s value.

 ### "numeric" value type
-The example below shows the definition of an attribute to have "selection"-type values.
+The example below shows the definition of an attribute to have "numeric"-type values.
 ```JSON
 {
   "pred": "score",